 Most banks have no problem including a child's name on an account if a parent will also be listed on the account.
 But the institution will want some confirmation of legal responsibility for the child.
 You should plan on showing your baby's birth certificate, and you will need both of your Social Security numbers to open the account.

-Savings accounts often carry fees.
-There are ways to get around this unhappy fact.
+Savings accounts often carry fees, but ways to get around them do exist.
 Start by talking to the bank you currently use.
-They may offer accounts that can be connected to your checking account, allowing you to avoid the fees.
+They may let you link this new account to your other accounts, allowing you to avoid fees or minimum balance requirements.